betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations-wikized.md

 code review) which often even included emailing around patchfiles.

-Finally, it is worth pointing out that many commercial companies, including Google, don't use formal branching mechanisms commonly available in revision control systems like Git to manage code review.
-Of course, they still engage in code review but do so by other means and instead of using branches, keep everything merged on a single, monolithic line of development<sup>[24]</sup>
+Finally, it is worth pointing out that many commercial companies, including Google, don't use formal branching mechanisms to manage code review.
+Of course, they still engage in code review but do so by other means.
+Instead of using branches, Google keep's everything merged on a single, monolithic line of development<sup>[24]</sup>
 (e.g. *trunk* or *mainline*).
-In portions of the code base in transition, both new and old code paths commonly exist simultaneously, controlled through the use of conditional flags, a practice that is highly conducive to incorporating large changes in small, incremental pieces.
+In portions of the code base in transition, both new and old code paths commonly exist simultaneously, controlled by conditional flags, a practice that is highly conducive to incorporating large changes in small, incremental pieces.